 After five years without a state title, the Punahou girls ended the dry spell at the Island Movers/HHSAA Track and Field State Championships at Kunuiakea Stadium.
 Depth, as always was the key for Coach Duncan Macdonald’s team.
 The Buffanblu amassed 92 points and was never threatened, even as Seabury Hall’s long-distance runners made up some ground late in the night.

-“We train really hard throughout the season and we planned out our race really well,” Ronquillo said.
+“We train really hard throughout the season and we planned out our race really well,” Ronquilio said.